 This information allows HMRC to determine your accounting period and deadlines for paying Corporation Tax and submitting your company tax returns.
 If your company is inactive, you should notify your local Corporation Tax office.

-Corporation Tax is usually paid electronically within nine months and one day following the end of each of your accounting periods.
+Usually, you must pay Corporation Tax electronically.
+This payment is due within nine months and one day following the end of each of your accounting periods.
 You should submit your Company Tax Return online no later than 12 months after the end of each accounting period.
 Your Unique Tax Reference number is required for these tasks.

 What should I do if I cannot find my company’s Unique Tax Reference number?

-If you’ve lost your Unique Tax Reference number, don’t worry — you should be able to find it on your documentation from HMRC.
-You can also request a copy of your reference number online from the HMRC.
+If you’ve lost your Unique Tax Reference number and need to find your company UTR number, don’t worry — you should be able to find it on your documentation from HMRC.
+You can also request a copy of your reference number online from the HMRC if you’re struggling to find your company UTR number.
 They will send it to you by post to your company’s registered address.
 However, to start this process, you will need to know your registered company name and company registration number before you begin.

 Your Unique Tax Reference number is unique to you.
 Therefore, you must keep it safe to avoid becoming a victim of identity theft.